strmprivacy/privacy-engineering-workshop/README.md

-# Data Engineering Workshop
+# Privacy Engineering Workshop

-This repository contains a notebook that is part of the bi-monthly STRM Privacy Data Engineering Workshop.
+This repository contains a notebook that is part of the bi-monthly Privacy Engineering Workshop.

 ## Pre-requisites